 We want to help you succeed and achieve your career goals, and we know that there can be challenges along the way.
 With that in mind we have developed resources that can guide and assist you in such areas as access to high-end instrumentation, help with your first grant application, career planning assistance or help interpreting a tax treaty.
 You can find information and links here.

-Postdoctoral Fellows who are nationals of countries other than the United States may obtain visas with the Icahn School of Medicine at Mount Sinai (ISMMS) Department of International Personnel.
+Postdoctoral Fellows who are nationals of countries other than the United States may obtain visas with the Icahn School of Medicine at Mount Sinai’s International Personnel division.
 In addition to receiving a visa through the office, non-US nationals are required to maintain contact with the office.
 The office has information on subjects such as taxes and offers workshops and seminars to enhance your career.